 Lease management and lease accounting

-In lease accounting, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) announced changes in the way leases will be classified and the way lease costs are defined.
-These changes will not only impact the P&L and balance sheets of most organisations, but will also affect the lease administration practice of corporate real estate managers, accountants and controllers.
+In lease accounting, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) introduced changes to the way leases are classified and the way lease costs are defined.
+These changes affect the P&L and balance sheets of most organisations and the lease administration practice of corporate real estate managers, accountants and controllers.
 The changes include the requirement for companies to capitalise operating leases and include them as assets and liabilities on the balance sheet.
 It also includes a change in the definition of a lease payment, which will include certain variable rents, contractual payments and renewal rents.
-The scope of the changes includes leases on many types of assets and includes real estate related leases for companies reporting under US-GAAP (FASB) and IFRS (IASB).
+The scope of the changes includes leases on many types of assets and real estate related leases for companies reporting under US-GAAP (FASB) and IFRS (IASB).

-What is property portfolio management?
-Successfully managing properties and real estate starts with data and transparency.
-As a part of the property management function, portfolio management software provides a clear and standardised overview of your real estate portfolio including information such as technical conditions, space and workplace utilisations, scenario planning, CAD visualisations and portfolio reporting.
+Successfully managing properties and real estate starts with accurate data and transparency.
+As a part of the property management function, portfolio management software provides a clear and standardised overview of your real estate assets including information such as technical conditions, space and workplace utilisation, scenario planning, CAD visualisation and portfolio reporting.
 These systems ensure that the real estate strategy and portfolio is in line with your organisation’s objectives.
 Strategic real estate scenario planning also helps to analyse your actual portfolio’s performance against organisational goals and identify the gaps in your current strategy.
-Moreover it offers the tools to fill in these gaps with functionality for transaction management to acquire or dispose properties, or capital project management to plan, manage and control capital expenses.
+It also offers tools to fill in these gaps with functionality for transaction management to acquire or dispose of properties, or to help with capital project management in planning, managing and controlling capital expenses.

-Find out more in our white paper focusing on Capital Project Management or view Planon’s webinar on Real Estate Portfolio Strategy.
+Find out more in our white paper focusing on Capital Project Management.

-With portfolio management software, organisations can quickly and easily review the total cost of ownership for all real estate properties and make accurate financial decisions based on facts.
-By presenting a holistic view of your portfolio, these solutions provide you with the means to make strategic decisions based on the expected life cycle of your buildings.
-This allows executives to identify areas where significant cost savings can be realised and gives the information needed to accurately project future capital flows.
+With portfolio management software, organisations can quickly and easily review the total cost of ownership (TCO) for all real estate properties and make accurate financial decisions based on facts.
+By presenting a holistic view of your real estate assets, these solutions provide you with the means to make strategic decisions based on the expected life cycle of your buildings.
+This allows executives to identify areas where significant cost savings can be made and gives the information needed to accurately project future capital flows.

-Property management software that includes portfolio management, in most cases labelled as IWMS, supports organisations in standardising both data and processes to ensure reliable and compliant reporting and allows internal or external benchmarking.
+A property management system that includes portfolio management, in most cases labelled as IWMS, supports organisations in standardising both data and processes to ensure reliable and compliant reporting and allows internal or external benchmarking.

 Property management software and IWMS

-The benefits of property mananagement software are easy to see.
-By combining real estate and property management software in one IWMS, organisations can benefit from many advantages.
+By combining real estate and property management software in one IWMS, organisations can enjoy many advantages.
 All property data is registered only once in one single database and is used by many processes in real estate, maintenance, space, facility and sustainability management.
-This ensures high data quality and corresponding KPI reporting and portfolio analyses.
+This ensures high data quality and corresponding KPI reporting and portfolio analysis.
 By integrating these different processes, the strategic, tactical and operational handling of all building and property related activities are managed from within one integrated solution.
-This increases the opportunity to identify and implement improvements and reduces the Total Costs of Ownership (TCO) of your portfolio.
+This increases the opportunity to identify and implement improvements and can help to reduce the TCO of your portfolio.

-An IWMS includes state of the art systems integration capabilities with geographical information systems (GIS) for visualising portfolio mappings, Building Information Modeling (BIM) for maximising the reuse of design and as-built information during the property lifecycle, and enterprise systems like SAP to integrate with core financial processes.
+An IWMS includes proven systems integration capabilities with important systems such as geographical information systems (GIS) for visualising portfolio mappings, Building Information Modeling (BIM) for maximising the reuse of design and as-built information during the property lifecycle, and enterprise systems like SAP to integrate with core financial processes.

 In our Real Estate Management solution, a new KPI based Property Scorecard is available.
-This new KPI report gives you a complete and accurate 360 degrees view on your real estate performance.
-It allows you to analyse and identify potential improvements in your portfolio, and act on them.
+This new KPI report gives you a complete and accurate 360 degree view of your real estate performance.
+It allows you to identify and analyse potential improvements in your portfolio, and to action them.